KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_basisu/README.md

 - Colorspace information in the DFD must match the expected usage, namely:
   - Color primaries must be set to `KHR_DF_PRIMARIES_BT709`.
   - Transfer function must be either `KHR_DF_TRANSFER_LINEAR` or `KHR_DF_TRANSFER_SRGB`.
+- When a texture refers to a sampler with mipmap minification or when the sampler is undefined, the KTX2 image must contain a full mip pyramid.

 ### Using KTX2 Images with Basis Universal Supercompression for Material Textures